 Offering Healthy Foods at High School Concession Stands

-Laroche, H., Ford, C., Anderson, K., Cai, X., Just, D., Hanks, A., & Wansink, B. (2014).
+Laroche, Helena, Christopher Ford, Katie Hanson, Xueya Cai, David Just, Andrew Hanks, and Brian Wansink (2014).
 Concession Stand Makeovers: A Pilot Study of Offering Healthy Foods at High School Concession Stands.
-Journal of Public Health.
-Forthcoming.
+Journal of Public Health, early online.

 In contrast to the nutrition requirements on breakfast and lunches sold in school cafeterias, foods sold at concession stands do not follow the standard nutrition guidelines because they are typically sold for fundraising purposes.
 Is there something that can be done to improve the healthful features of concession stand food, and preserve the profits they generate?